fpazaran/ProfileApp/README.md

 ## 8. Security Rules (High-Level)
 Users:

-Can read their own user profile
+- Can read their own user profile

-Can update only their username field
+- Can update only their username field

 Posts:

-Anyone logged in can read posts
+- Anyone can read posts

-Only authenticated users can create posts
+- Only authenticated users can create posts

-No one can edit posts (simple app)
+- No one can edit posts (simple app)